Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity

-To resolve the issue identified in \cref{sec:rankhet}, we propose a very simple yet effective solution.
-In particular, we develop a \textit{replication}-based aggregation strategy, which copies the parameter-update information from the high-quality clients and pastes it to pad the updates for the lower rank clients.
-This operation can be done rapidly, thus incurring only negligible latency to the overall federated learning pipeline.
+To address this shortcoming, we develop a very simple yet effective method, called \textit{replication} strategy.
+Instead of padding all-zero vectors, we replicate the rows and columns from the high-rank clients and append them to low-rank clients (\Cref{fig:comparison_padding}).

-\textbf{Replication algorithm: A simplified description.} For simplicity, we first describe the case where we have one high rank client and one low rank client.
-Concretely, let $\Delta W_1 = B_1A_1$ be the high rank parameter updates from the high-quality client ($r=r_1$), and let $\Delta W_2 = B_2A_2$ be the low rank parameter update from another client ($r = r_2 < r_1$).
-Then, the padded version of the low rank matrix can be written as
+Concretely, we first consider a simple case where we have one high-rank client and one low-rank client; let $\Delta W_1 = B_1A_1$ be the high-rank parameter updates from the first client with some rank $r_1$, and let $\Delta W_2 = B_2A_2$ be the low rank parameter update from the second client with rank $r_2 < r_1$.
+Then, the `row/column-replicated' version of the low rank matrix is given by

-where $b_1^{(i)}$ denotes the $i$-th column vector of the matrix $B_1$.
-We process the matrix $A_2$ in a similar manner (\cref{fig:replication_padding}).
+where $\mathbf{a}_{1,i}$ and $\mathbf{b}_{1,i}$ denotes the $i$th row and column vectors of $A_1$ and $B_1$, respectively.
+Then, we can proceed to aggregating the matrices, as in \cref{eq:loraavg}.
+Note that the operations can be done rapidly, thus incurring negligible latency to the overall pipeline.

-After this step, we average the weight matrices as usual in the FedAvg \cite{mcmahan2017communication}.
-That is, we perform the averaging:
+Whenever there are multiple high rank clients, we handle this in three steps: (1) Aggregate high-rank clients (2) Replicate the entries of the aggregated high-rank clients (3) Take a weighted average of the padded low-rank and the aggregated high-rank LoRA updates; here, we set the relative weight of the aggregated high-rank LoRA updates to be proportional to the number of high-rank clients.

-\textbf{The case of multiple clients.} Whenever there are multiple high rank clients, we handle this in three steps: (1) Aggregate the high rank clients (2) Replicate the entries of the aggregated high rank clients (3) Take a weighted average of the padded low rank and the aggregated high rank LoRA updates; here, we set the relative weight of the aggregated high rank LoRA updates to be proportional to the number of high rank clients.
+We emphasize that the overall communication cost remains unchanged.
+Since the replication process is performed exclusively on the server, we can enjoy the advantages of our method without any additional communication overhead.

-\textbf{Allocating high rank.} In \cref{sec:rankhet}, we have assumed an \textit{oracle} case where we have a strong a prior knowledge of which client has a high-quality local data; we have allocated high rank to such clients.
-While this assumption does not hold in practice, we empirically find that a simple heuristic rule works well: First, we allocate low rank to all clients.
+\paragraph{Mechanism for allocating high-rank.} Instead of manually inspecting local datasets to see which client has a high quality dataset (and thus high rank should be allocated), we adopt a simple loss-based criterion to assign high rank.
+First, we allocate low rank to all clients.